The faculty in the Department of Nursing at Temple’s College of Public Health have a wide variety of research emphases, including

 - a parent group that meets five times for peer support, feedback and information sharing in a supportive, parent-friendly setting.

-To conduct the study, Kubik has partnered with two school districts in metropolitan Minnesota and a multidisciplinary team of research colleagues at the University of Minnesota and the University of Massachusetts Amherst.
+Kubik has partnered with two school districts in metropolitan Minnesota and a multidisciplinary team of research colleagues at the University of Minnesota and the University of Massachusetts Amherst.
 If it is successful, the SNAPSHOT program will be a new model of obesity prevention with a high potential for dissemination in schools nationwide.
+Learn more about SNAPSHOT.